- Degree Overview

 The M.S. degree can be earned through any of three different options:

 This degree option is a research degree leading to a formal thesis.
 Students take a minimum of 9 credit hours of graduate level course work.
 Students may be required to take more than 9 credit hours of course work if there is research area or undergraduate course work deficiencies.
 The remainder of the 30 credit hours of registration is taken as Thesis Research (BIOL 698) and Seminar (BIOL 696), a one credit hour registration during which the student presents the results of the research prior to the thesis defense.
 This degree option is available primarily to full-time students and, in most cases, comes with a support package (see Financial Support).
 Students should plan on spending two full years to complete this degree option.

 Non-Thesis MS Option (Standard Non-Thesis)

-The standard 30 hour non-thesis degree is comprised of 27 hours of course work and an independent project (BIOL 595, Special Assignments) and Seminar (BIOL 696), during which the project results are presented in a public forum.
+The standard 30 hour non-thesis degree is comprised of course work.
 This option is most frequently chosen by students who hold full-time positions elsewhere.
 This option can be pursued on a part-time or full-time basis, but requires enrollment in three or more semesters (e.g. Fall, Spring, and Summer).

 The PPNT masters program is designed for recent graduates or career changers seeking to pursue: